Jimmythefinest/jimmythefinest/README.md

 - Java Swing

 ## Current Projects
-- Creature evolution simulator
+- Chess analytics
-- GPU-accelerated neural network framework
+- paltform independent game engine in java
-- Transformer language model in Java
+- symbolic Ai for NPC as a library